diving91/web-radio/doc/jeedom.md

 - For the "On" & "Off" Commands, use the **dashboard.action.other.ToggleSwitchIMG** widget (see Jeedom forum to configure it)
 - Click on "Save"

-You now have this widget on our dashboard
+You now have this widget on your dashboard

 ![widget](https://github.com/diving91/web-radio/blob/master/jeedom/widget%201.png)